An Empirical Bayes Analysis of Object Trajectory Representation Models: Linear Models of Trajectories

-Spatio-temporal distributions over the kinematic state of an object at any point in time can be readily derived from distributions over the parameters $\boldsymbol{\omega}_k$.
+Fourth, spatio-temporal distributions over the kinematic state of an object at any point in time can be readily derived from distributions over the parameters $\boldsymbol{\omega}_k$.

-We may estimate the parameters $\boldsymbol{\omega}_k$ via the solution of a linear system from either measurements of position at different time-points or measurements of different derivatives at the same time-point, or combinations thereof.
-For example, with $n=5$ and $\phi_k(\tau)=\tau^k$, we only need position, velocity and acceleration at two time-points $\tau$ and $\tau+\Delta \tau$ in order to fully determine all $6$ trajectory parameters $\boldsymbol{\omega}_k$.
+Fifth, we may estimate the parameters $\boldsymbol{\omega}_k$ via the solution of a linear system from either measurements of position at different time-points or measurements of different derivatives at the same time-point, or combinations thereof.
+For example, with $n=5$ we only need position, velocity and acceleration at two time-points $\tau$ and $\tau+\Delta \tau$ as $6$ constraints in order to fully determine all $6$ trajectory parameters $\boldsymbol{\omega}_k$.

-The linear combination of basis functions enables the drop-in replacement of kinematic object states by trajectories over constant time horizons in tracking and filtering applications at minimal computational overhead.
+Lastly, the linear combination of basis functions enables a common trajectory representation in tracking, filtering and prediction applications, e.g. parameters of the past trajectory can be tracked and parameters of the future trajectory will be predicted.
 It even allows the formulation of the trajectory prediction problem as a filtering problem \cite{reichardt_trajectories_2022}.
 In these applications, the trajectory parameters $\boldsymbol{\omega}_k$ replace the conventionally used kinematic state variables for tracking, filtering and prediction.
 The motion models in such applications can then be informed and regularized by prior distributions over $\boldsymbol{\omega}_k$.

-However, in order to reap the benefits of these mathematical merits in practical applications, we must show that linear combinations of a few smooth basis functions can indeed represent real-world trajectories with high fidelity.

-Our key contributions are thus as follows: we provide a methodology to i) estimate the optimal model complexity $\hat{n}$ from noisy data, ii) estimate prior distributions over observation noise and model parameters $\boldsymbol{\omega}_k$ to regularize model fits and trajectory predictions, and iii) provide an extensive empirical investigation of the representation error of this trajectory formulation for the case of polynomial basis functions.

-Note that this choice of basis functions is quite general but not unique and only illustrates the general method of estimating prior distributions and model complexity\footnote{The astute reader will recognize the choice of Bernstein Polynomials for $\phi_k(\tau)$ leads to the familiar Bezier curves.
-In fact, all formulations with polynomial basis functions of degrees $0,..,n$ are equivalent and can be interchanged via a fixed linear transformation of the model parameters $\boldsymbol{\omega}_k$}.